CryptoManufaktur-io/sei-docker/README.md

 To update the software, run `./seid update` and then `./seid up`

+## Updating sei-docker from v1.0.0

+Before upgrading the seid binary, run `./seid update` without changing the `SEID_VERSION` env var.
+It will set up cosmovisor using the current binary.

+Once that's done, you can update `SEID_VERSION` and restart the container so the new binary is compiled and added to the upgrades folder.

 ### CLI

+The Cosmovisor bin can be executed:

+- `docker compose run --rm cosmovisor cosmovisor add-upgrade ...`

 An image with the `seid` binary is also avilable, e.g: